MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/debugging-custom-controls.md

 For example, on **Microsoft Edge**,

-- Press **F12** to open inspector.
+- Press **F12** to open the inspector.
 - Click on your component
-- On top bar, go to **Debugger**, and then start searching for the component name described in the Manifest file in the search bar.
+- On the top bar, go to **Debugger**, and then start searching for the component name described in the Manifest file in the search bar.
 For example, type your component name like `Hello World component`.

      > [!div class="mx-imgBorder"]
      > ![debug-component](media/debug-control.png "Debug component")

 > [!NOTE]
-> It is always a good practice to set breakpoints on the component's life cycle methods like `init` and `updateView`
+> It is always a good practice to set breakpoints on the component's life cycle methods like `init` and `updateView`.

 You can also interact with the component locally in real-time and observe elements in the DOM by setting a breakpoint in the sources tab as follows